EmeraldWither/AbilitesManhunt/README.md

 3) Click on “Commit and Push”.

-4) On the popup, click on push.
+4) On the popup, click on the blue push button.
 If it asks for you to merge the commit before you can push it, click on “merge”.

-Congrats, you have pushed it to github.
+Congrats, you have pushed it to github!